michaelshimeles/youpac-ai/TASKS.md

 ## 💡 Known Issues to Fix

-1. **Video Issues**
+1. **UX/FTUE Issues** 🎯 NEW FOCUS
-   - [x] Large videos (>100MB) fail silently ✅ IMPROVED - Now shows clear error with suggestions
-   - [x] Some video formats not supported ✅ IMPROVED - Clear error message for unsupported formats
-   - [x] Transcription timeout on long videos ✅ SOLVED - Added ElevenLabs API support for files up to 1GB!
+   - [ ] First-time users don't know where to start
+   - [ ] No clear indication of what each agent does
+   - [ ] Canvas feels empty before video upload
+   - [ ] No sample content to explore
+   - [ ] Settings page needs better organization

 2. **Performance**
    - [ ] Canvas lag with many nodes